I can tell everyone that I want to be a doctor.

 Self-love actions should be intentional.
 Designate time to focus solely on yourself.
-Find ways to improve: financially, physically, health-wise, mentally, emotionally, or anything you can think of.
+Find ways to improve: financially, physically, health-wise, mentally, and emotionally.

-Set small goals towards improving the areas you thought of and be mindful when completing tasks.
+Set small goals towards improving and be mindful when completing tasks.

 There are no definitive answers to love.
 Self-love actions follow the same rules.

--Set a timer for an hour and put your phone on do not disturb or turn it off.
+Set a timer for an hour.
+During this time put your phone on do not disturb, or turn it off.

 Use this time to think of your goals, then write out one detail describing how you plan to execute them.

 Share below some of your own ‘self-love’ actions.